-Open admission policy as described above for all students $\underline{N/A}$
+Open admission policy as described above for all students: N/A selective admission for out-of-state students

-Open admission policy as described above for most students, but selective admission for out-of-state students selective admission to some programs other (explain)
+Open admission policy as described above for most students, but

 C7.
 Relative importance of each of the following academic and nonacademic factors in your first-time, first-year, degree-seeking (freshman) admission decisions.